This Keto Cheesy Chorizo Dip is a hearty dish full of bold flavor, spice and everything nice! The best part? Less than 1 carb per serving!

 I think I just created my new favorite dip.

-I’m a big dipper (check out my Low Carb Cinnamon Cheesecake Dip for a dessert dip!), and I love to skip the chips with Pork Rinds (don’t we all?) but a lot of pre-made dips are way too high in carbs for the average Keto eater.
+I'm a big dipper (check out my Easy Keto Pizza Dip for more savory goodness!), and I love to skip the chips with Pork Rinds (don't we all?) but a lot of pre-made dips are way too high in carbs for the average Keto eater.

 It looked good.
 It tasted AMAZING.
 But I knew that we could make it even better ourselves.